pschaus/book_lepl1402/source/part1.rst

     }
     System.out.println("The sum is " + sum);

-**Warning:** The two statements inside the while loop (we call them the *body* of the loop) must be put in curly braces :code:`{...}`.
+**Warning:** The two statements inside the while loop must be put in curly braces :code:`{...}`.
 If you forget the braces, only the *first* statement will be executed by the loop, independently of how the line is indented:

 ..  code-block:: java